subscribe: Posts | Comments

 38. creates “human scaling” of open areas by framing the space with various forms of public art structures.

-“This is not to say that jobs and housing aren’t important,” the report goes on to say.
+“This is not to say that jobs and housing aren’t important,” the Knight Foundation clarifies.
 “Residents must be able to meet their basic needs in a community in order to stay.
 However, when it comes to forming an emotional connection with the community, there are other community factors which often are not considered when thinking about economic development.
 These community factors seem to matter more when it comes to attaching residents to their community.”

 Demographics don’t alter this conclusion either.
 “While we do see differences in attachment among different demographic groups, demographics generally are not the strongest drivers of attachment.
 In almost every community, we found that a resident’s perceptions of the [community's aesthetics] are more strongly linked to their level of community attachment than to that person’s age, ethnicity, work status, etc.”